TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/03000_resource_utilization.md

     <td>1
 <tr>
     <td>Flows
-    <td>5 (1 for EthFw/lwIP, 1 for Proxy ARP, 1 for PTP, 1 for software interVLAN, 1 default flow (drop flow))
+    <td>5 (1 for EthFw/lwIP, 1 for Proxy ARP, 1 for PTP, 1 for software interVLAN/EST Demo, 1 default flow (drop flow))
 <tr>
     <td>Ring Acc
     <td>20 (rings per flow: 1 for FQ, 1 for CQ, 1 for TDCQ, 1 for dropRing)